 - Menopause symptoms often include reoccurring hot flashes and night sweats, weight gain, breast tissue changes, vaginal dryness, skin dryness, hair thinning, and sometimes changes in a woman’s moods or sleep.

-- One way to tell if you’re close to menopause and ending perimenopause is to examine your vaginal tissue.
+- One way to tell if you’re close to menopause and ending perimenopause is to have your gynecologist examine your vaginal tissue.
 Those with less estrogen who are menopausal have thinner, paler, dryer and flatter vaginal tissue.

 - How old you are when you enter into menopause has to do with factors including your medical history, family history and how many eggs you have left in your ovaries.